GrahamCHill/SDL-DearImGUI-Template/README.md

 - `src/fileDialog.h`
 - `${TINYFD_REQ}`

-You can also disable Vulkan and use only SDL3's renderer, if you choose by modifying your CMakeLists files, as this template is built for you to make use of so you can skip to learning SDL3, Dear ImGui, Vulkan, and/or whatever you want to add/remove into this template.
+You can also disable Vulkan and use only SDL2's renderer, if you choose by modifying your CMakeLists files, as this template is built for you to make use of so you can skip to learning SDL2, Dear ImGui, Vulkan, and/or whatever you want to add/remove into this template.

 ### Adding New Libraries/git Projects

-To add a new library like SDL3, I recomend using the project layout I have set up and adding it as either a git submodule if it can be built with CMake to the folder `/External/` followed by the project/git repository name, if adding with git submodules you can for example run (the command below shows how to add the SDL2 branch to your project, if you would rather use that*.)
+To add a new library, I recomend using the project layout I have set up and adding it as either a git submodule if it can be built with CMake to the folder `/External/` followed by the project/git repository name, if adding with git submodules you can for example run (the command below shows how to add the SDL2 branch to your project, if you would rather use that*.)
 ```shell